sebastiencabonbw/documentation-identity-analytics/documentation/identitry-analytics/uar-guide/02-my-first-review.md

 If everything is ok, you can click on *Configure the Review* to move forward

-> **Note:** If you want to run this access review campaign on a regular basis you can bookmark this page in your favorites by clicking on star button.
+> [!note] If you want to run this access review campaign on a regular basis you can bookmark this page in your favorites by clicking on star button.
 > The configuration will be saved in a way that the queries will be run again when you will access to this page at a later time.
 As a result, your review perimeter data will be updated with *fresh* data when your will update your entitlement catalog with new data.

 ![](./media/IAP151.png)